Sundrop Farms: Commercial expansion in Australia

 In 2015, Sundrop Farms constructed a 20 hectare solar-powered greenhouse facility near its original site, south of Port Augusta in South Australia.
 This facility, completed in 2016, produces over 15,000 tonnes of truss tomatoes (on the vine) each year to supply the Australian supermarket operator Coles under a ten-year contract.

 Sundrop Farms operations are primarily powered by a concentrated solar thermal power plant and seawater withdrawn from Spencer Gulf and desalinated to feed produce.
 The project was expected to generate around 100 jobs during the construction of the greenhouse facility (in 2015) and approximately 200 jobs once operational.
 In 2014, private equity firm Kohlberg Kravis Roberts invested $100 million in the company.

 The development was supported by the Government of South Australia which provided approximately $6 million in grant funding.
-A $150 million development contract was awarded to John Holland in 2014 to construct the expanded facility over an 18-24 month time-frame and the total project cost is an estimated $205 million.
+In 2014, a $150 million development contract was awarded to John Holland to construct the expanded facility over an 18-24 month time-frame The total project cost is an estimated $205 million.

 The $175 million, highly productive "farm" opened in June 2016 and produces 10-15 per cent of Australia's truss tomatoes to Coles.
 In May 2019, it was sold to Morrison and Co.
 It employs 300 people.

 Concentrated solar power

 Sundrop Farms' 20 hectare expanded facility is powered by an Integrated Energy System based on the concentrated solar power (CSP) technology.
 The system is designed and delivered by Danish renewable energy specialist, Aalborg CSP, and it is the first large-scale CSP-based technology in the world to provide multiple energy streams – heating, fresh water and electricity – for horticultural activities.

 The 51,500 m^{2} solar field comprises eSolar’s Solar Collector System.
 Commissioned in October 2016, the facility's concentrated solar thermal plant peak heat production rate is 39 MW, and desalinates water while producing 1.5 MWe of electricity.

 Desalination plant

 Sundrop Farms' original pilot facility desalinated seawater but did not return waste brine to Spencer Gulf.
 The brine was collected in ponds from which salt could be harvested.
 The company's brine management plan changed with its 20 hectare expansion in 2014.

 Sundrop Farms sought and received approval from the South Australian Environment Protection Authority to discharge waste brine into Spencer Gulf at a salinity of 60 parts per thousand.
 The expanded facility discharges its brine into the cooling water outflow channel previously used by the coal-fired Port Augusta power stations.

 Environmental approval from the Commonwealth Government via referral under the EPBC Act was not required of or sought by Sundrop Farms for this project.
 Sundrop Farms continues to investigate commercially viable solutions for the recovery of minerals from brine at a large scale.